Jaunpur–Bhojpur War

-The Jaunpur-Bhojpur war (also known as the Jaunpur-Ujjainiya war), refers to the conflict between the Jaunpur Sultanate and the Ujjainiya Rajput chiefs of the Bhojpur region of Bihar.
+The Jaunpur–Bhojpur war, also known as the Sharqi–Ujjainiya War, refers to the military conflict between the Jaunpur Sultanate and the Ujjainiya Paramaras of the Bhojpur region of Bihar and Purvanchal.

 Background

 According to the seventeenth-century khyat which contains the history of the Ujjainiyas, noted that in 1389, the sultan of Jaunpur crossed the Karmanasa River and halted in Buxar which is a holy city in Hinduism and received a lot of pilgrims.
 His main motivation for advancing to this position was that he coveted control of the ferry of Chausa.

 Upon their arrival, they noticed Brahmins performing prayers and rituals.
 They proceeded to disturb and interfere with the rituals which drew the attention of the Ujjainiyas.
 The Ujjainiyas were initially successful in driving the Jaunpur Sultanate out of the region however they later returned plundered the city, destroying the temples in the process.
 The Ujjainiyas were then forced to flee into the forests.